MingyuYang-Yale/BENG469/FA23/Lab10-CODEX/README.md

 | Number of GPUs per node | 1 |
 | Additional modules for Jupyter | CUDAcore/11.3.1 cuDNN/8.2.1.32-CUDA-11.3.1 |

+(If the queue time longer than usual, you can consider to change the partition to gpu_devel or scavenge_gpu instead.)

 ### Open your Notebook folder and follow the instructions